What should I be looking for in a husband? What does the Bible say about finding a husband?

-Question: "What should I be looking for in a husband?"
+Question: "What should I be looking for in a husband?
+What does the Bible say about finding a husband?"

 When a Christian woman is looking for a husband, she should seek a man after Gods own heart (Acts 13:22).
 The most important relationship that any of us have is our personal relationship with the Lord Jesus Christ.
 That relationship comes before all others.
 If our vertical relationship with the Lord is as it should be, then our horizontal relationships will reflect that reality.
 Therefore, a potential husband should be a man who has his focus upon walking in obedience to God's Word and who seeks to live so that his life brings glory to God (1 Corinthians 10:31).